TrevorHD/TrevorHD/README.md

 ## About

-I currently work as a market analyst in the semiconductor industry and have years of experience in data analysis, machine learning, model and simulation development, and statistical programming.
-My interests are quite varied and span fields such as business, statistics, engineering, data science, and natural sciences, among others.
+I am a quantitative analyst with approximately 10 years of experience in data analysis, machine learning, model and simulation development, and statistical programming.
+My current line of work is in the semiconductor industry, where I focus on market sizing, forecasting, and analytics for server and data centre products.
+Though much of my background is in statistics, data science, and natural sciences, my interests also span other fields such as engineering and business, among others.

 Outside of my day-to-day work, I also conduct research in ecological systems, with a focus on plant dispersal.
 This research addresses questions regarding (a) modelling dispersal processes, (b) the probabilistic nature of dispersal, (c) relative contributions of multiple dispersal vectors in series and parallel, and (d) how current dispersal patterns may be affected by climate change.
 Dispersal and movement in ecological systems can be quite challenging to quantify, and I use a variety of mechanistic and statistical models to help improve our understanding of these processes.